janverschelde/PHCpack/src/Python/PHCpy3/doc/source/fourlines.rst

     :align: center

     Two red lines meet four blue lines in a point.
+    Their intersection points are marked by red disks.

 A line in projective 3-space is represented by two points, stored in the columns of a 4-by-2 matrix.